7 Medications That May Make You Extra Sensitive to Sun and Heat

-Here are some of the better-known substances that may allow summer's sun and heat to hit you harder.
+To help, here are some of the better-known medications that may allow summer's sun and heat to hit you harder—and what you can do about it.

 “Those can definitely be phototoxic, especially the retinoids,” says Rech.
 “Phototoxic effects are going to appear like a really bad sunburn.”
 The risk is more pronounced for prescription retinoids (such as Retin-A and Tazorac), which are significantly stronger than the products you’ll find at drugstores and beauty counters.
 But OTC acne and anti-aging products with retinol can cause dryness, peeling, and sun sensitivity as well.
 Products with salicylic acid and benzoyl peroxide can also increase your vulnerability.
 If you’re using one and plan to spend significant time outdoors, be sure to sport sunscreen and a broad-brimmed hat.